JamesCarrollRob/JokeApp/README.md

 <p> The jokeList variable is an empty array that is populated with liked joke objects.
 When the length of the array is greater than two, everytime the New Joke button is pushed, in addition to fetching a new joke from an external API, it calls the randomJoke function.
 This function pulls a random joke object from the array and assigns it to a variable named returnedJoke.
 The returnedJoke variable then displays the setup and punchline of the joke object in the site banner using some jquery animation methods.</p>

 <h2>4) Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)</h2>
-<p>Just in case the user wants to always remember what time, day and year they spit out their coffee and saved their funny joke to a cleverly generated "joke card", the time, date and year is diplayed on the "joke card" and logged in the console so they will never forget!</P>
+<p>Just in case the user wants to always remember what time, day and year they spit out their coffee and saved their funny joke to a cleverly generated "joke card", the time, date and year is diplayed on the "joke card" and logged in the console so they will never forget!
+This is accomplished using the getTime function that begins on line 114 in app.js</P>

 <p> This app utilizes bootstrap's built in responsiveness features and is functional and viewable through most devices.
 Code in app.js is heavily commented and should be fairly easy to follow.</p>